-The Office of Sponsored Research Administration (OSRA) collects, stores and disseminates information regarding opportunities for support by public sponsors of research, instruction and service activities of MSM.
-The OSRA is charged with assuring sponsors and the institution that project funds are expended in an appropriate fashion.
+The Office of Sponsored Research Administration (OSRA) collects and stores information on awards funded by all public sponsors of research, instruction and service activities of MSM.
+The OSRA and the Office of grants and contracts are charged with assuring sponsors and the institution that project funds are expended in an appropriate fashion.